Packing for your climb can be complicated. Plan ahead effectively with the following tips:

 - One soft-sided duffle and one daypack is allowed per trekker.

-- Pack multiple sizes of disposable zip-top bags for dirty clothes, waterproofing, and packing out waste on the trail.
+- Pack multiple sizes of stuff sack bags for dirty clothes, etc.

 - Plan to experience temperatures ranging from 0°-90°F; do not underestimate the conditions on Kilimanjaro.

-- Bring a full-body shell layer for wet conditions and trash bags and/or stuff sacks to waterproof your bags.
+- Bring a full-body shell layer for wet conditions and stuff sacks to waterproof your bags.

 - Read about what to wear and get specific product recommendations by clicking here.

 - Everything you’ll need on day one of your hike should be in your carry-on luggage or on your person when you travel.